So you've decided to take the leap and start your small business.

 Filing the articles of incorporation is mandated by law if your business is an S or C corporation.
 But there's another key legal document that isn't mandated by law; however, it's no less important when it comes to the smooth functioning of your business.

 From the start of your business venture, learning to properly and thoroughly document specific guidelines and important information is priority (though understandably dull).
 The more organized, systematic and detailed you can be, the better it will be for your business in the future.

 Continue browsing our blog and knowledge center for further information to help guide you in your business venture.

-If you have any questions regarding corporations vs. LLC's, Maxfilings can help with this as well.
+And if you have any questions regarding corporations vs. LLCs, MaxFilings can help with this as well.

 Contact us to ask about our incorporation and small business services.